borisbsv/go-101-workshop/module3/README.md

 ```
 ## Pointers and references

 People with C/C++ background will feel comfortable with the next topic so you can skim over it.
 Said topic is pointers, references and passing parameters by value or reference.
-In C# or Java, when you define a method that accepts an object (an instance of a class) as a parameter, you're implicitly passing a pointer to that object - a numeric value, an address that tells the method where it can find the memory where the object is being stored.
-If you then change that object within the scope of the method and try to access it from the caller's scope, you'll see that the changes made in the callee have affected the caller's scope.
-As opposed to this default behaviour in go, if you just pass a struct to a function, you'll be passing the structure's value - in effect a copy of the object's contents to the function.
-To receive behaviour that's corresponding to the one you expect in classic OOP-driven languages you'd need to explicitly pass a pointer to the struct by using an ampersand before the argument type declaration.
+In C# or Java, when you define a method that accepts an object (an instance of a class) as a parameter, you’re implicitly passing a pointer to that object - a numeric value, an address that tells the method where it can find the memory where the object is being stored.
+If you then change that object within the scope of the method and try to access it from the caller’s scope, you’ll see that the changes made in the callee have affected the caller’s scope.

+As opposed to this default behaviour, in go if you just pass a struct to a function, you’ll be passing the structure’s value - in effect a copy of the object’s contents to the function.
+To receive behaviour that’s corresponding to the one you expect in classic OOP-driven languages you’d need to explicitly pass a pointer to the struct by using an ampersand before the argument type declaration.
 Syntax-wise pointers in go are relatively simple.
 When you want to get a pointer to an object, you prefix it with an ampersand, like so `d := &dog{}`, when you want to indicate that you want something to be of a reference type, you prefix it with an asterisk like so `func greet(d *dog)`.

 Here's a basic example and an [interactive link to it](https://play.golang.org/p/ZFQg7eoU9e5):

 ```go